concrete5cojp/concrete5-Coding-Guideline/readme.md

 Use this guideline "as is".
 We hold no responsibility against any damages caused by this guideline.

-By using this guideline, you have agreed that concrete5 Japan, Inc and its affiliate holds no responsibility or liability against any damages caused by using this guideline.
+By using this guideline, you have agreed that concrete5 Japan, Inc and its affiliate hold no responsibility or liability against any damages caused by using this guideline.

 ## Disclaimer